the1lab/1lab/src/Cat/Instances/Sets/Complete.lagda.md

 ```

 Since `Set`{.Agda} is closed under (arbitrary) `products`{.Agda
-ident=Π-is-level}, we can build the limit of an arbitrary diagram $F$
+ident=Π-is-hlevel}, we can build the limit of an arbitrary diagram $F$
 --- which we will write $\lim F$ --- by first taking the product
 $\prod_{j : \ca{D}} F(j)$ (which is a set of dependent functions), then
 restricting ourselves to the subset of those for which $F(g) \circ f(x)